FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/03 Recognition/recognition.md

 7. Contributing to a Sustainable Open Science Ecosystem:
 	- By promoting the recognition of skills and competencies, the Skills4EOSC Recognition Framework contributes to the sustainability of the Open Science ecosystem.
 It supports the development of a skilled workforce that can drive the adoption and implementation of Open Science practices across Europe.

+The [current version of the Recognition Framework](https://zenodo.org/records/10447619) is still in its draft phase and is available on Zenodo together with a link that asks for your [feedback](https://ec.europa.eu/eusurvey/runner/Skills4EOSCRecognitionFrameworkSurvey).

 ## Criteria for issuing digital credentials